-The ITC was both renewed and expanded by the passage of the Inflation Reduction Act in August 2022.
+The ITC was renewed and increased in scope after the passage of the Inflation Reduction Act in August 2022.
 It's also now called the Clean Energy Credit.
-Homeowners can now receive a credit of 30% of the total costs of solar system installation for projects that began after January 1, 2022 and will be finished by the end of 2032.
-The credit percentage will then decrease on a yearly basis until the Clean Energy Credit expires in 2035.
-The expansion also makes it easier to get credit for energy storage systems, starting in 2023.
+Homeowners are now eligible for a credit of 30% of the total solar system installation costs for projects started after January 1, 2022 and completed before the end of 2032.
+The percentage will then decrease on a yearly basis until the Clean Energy Credit ends in 2035.
+Starting in 2023, the program expansion will also make it easier to get credit for energy storage systems.

-More information about the new Inflation Reduction Act can be found here.
-The best way to fully understand how the new Clean Energy Credit applies to you is to talk with your local Foster solar panel installation expert.
+Click here to learn more about the new Inflation Reduction Act.
+The best way to fully understand how the new Clean Energy Credit will apply to you is to speak with your local Foster solar panel installation expert directly.

 State & Local Solar Incentives

-Some solar incentives are often also provided at the state and local level.
-Similar to federal incentives, these may include rebates, tax credits and more.
-These incentives may be distributed by the Rhode Island government, or by your county or municipality.
-Certain incentives are ongoing, while others are available for a limited time.
+In addition to federal solar incentives, there are often also state ones.
+Rebates, tax credits and more might be available at a more local level.
+These incentives might be handled by the Rhode Island government, or by your county or municipality.
+Some incentives may be available for a limited time, while others are ongoing.

 Next Steps for Installing Solar in Foster